 Participants in WHO Scholar courses are called “Scholars”.
 Those who have successfully completed at least one WHO Scholar course become Alumni, and are invited to join the WHO Scholar network.
 Some Alumni may choose to volunteer as WHO Scholar Accompanists, offering their support to new Scholars.

-Scholars who successfully complete a course may be invited to the WHO Scholar Alumni Community for Impact.
+Scholars who successfully complete a course may be invited to the WHO Scholar Alumni Impact Accelerator.

 What is my chance of being selected by WHO for a course?